29 Jun 2018 | Written by Daniel Dewitt

 Though they occupy a similar niche in the financial world, installment loans and pawn loans are two very different ways of getting emergency cash.
 Both are viable options for those who are facing an unexpected expense or a financial challenge, but they differ in several important ways.
 The fundamental difference between the two lies in the way the loan is secured and how the loan is repaid.

-If you’re wondering whether to get an installment loan or head to the pawn shop for the extra cash you need, this guide has the answers you are looking for.
+If you’re wondering whether to get an installment loans or head to the pawn shop for the extra cash you need, this guide has the answers you are looking for.
 Here are the key differences between the two.

 As the name suggests, an installment loan is one where you pay back the total amount of the loan over time in several pre-agreed payments.
 Pawn loans, on the other hand, work by handing over your valuables to the pawn shop.
 The value of the item you’re pawning is what decides how large a loan they’re willing to give you.
 People often pawn items such as furniture, jewelry, electronics, and collectibles, with each fetching a different amount.